Kaleida Health Administration

 Hughes recently completed Harvard Business School's executive management program in Cambridge, Massachusetts.
 He earned a master's of business administration degree (MBA) from Medaille College as well as bachelors in Communication from Canisius College.

-Spaulding obtained her bachelor's degree from the University of Rochester where she completed a double major in English and French literature, and her Juris Doctor degree from Syracuse University College of Law, where she was a member of both the Law Review and Moot Court.
+Spaulding, who has been with Kaleida Health since its inception, obtained her bachelor's degree from the University of Rochester where she completed a double major, and her Juris Doctor degree from Syracuse University College of Law, where she was a member of both the Law Review and Moot Court.

 Jonathan T. Swiatkowski